With their nutty texture and tasty, earthy flavor, Southern Black-Eyed Peas are an inexpensive, nutritious, and easy-to-make side dish.

 I like to serve these tasty legumes with entrees such as Grilled Pork Tenderloin with Apricot Glaze, Fried Fish, Oven-Baked Baby Back Ribs, Mushroom Stuffed Pork Tenderloin with Bacon, Fried Oysters, Blackened Mahi Mahi, and Double Smoked Ham,

-They also pair well with my Au Gratin Potatoes and Ham, Hasselback Potatoes, and Southern Potato Salad.
+They also pair well with Pork Chops, Au Gratin Potatoes and Ham, Hasselback Potatoes, and Southern Potato Salad.

 Recipe FAQs:

-Fresh black-eyed peas are generally best, but you can’t distinguish between them once they are rehydrated and cooked.
+Fresh black-eyed peas are generally best, but you can’t distinguish between them once the dried peas are rehydrated and cooked.
 The major plus with dried is that they are inexpensive, readily available all year long and keep indefinitely in your pantry.

 Around the holidays, you can often find dried black-eyed peas that have already been rehydrated in the refrigerated section at your grocery store.
 They are more expensive, coming in at about $4.00 for 12 ounces.
 But you can skip the step of rehydrating them.